ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This architecture expects conceptual messages (see {{messages}}) to be end-to-end protected based on the role interaction context.
 For example, if an Attester produces Evidence that is relayed through some other entity that doesn't implement the Attester or the intended Verifier roles, then the relaying entity should not expect to have access to the Evidence.

-## Handle-based Attestation {#handles-sec}
+## Epoch ID-based Attestation {#epochids-sec}

-Handles, described in {{epochfreshness}}, can be tampered with, replayed, dropped, delayed, and reordered by an attacker.
+Epoch IDs, described in {{epochfreshness}}, can be tampered with, replayed, dropped, delayed, and reordered by an attacker.

 An attacker could be either external or belong to the distribution group, for example, if one of the Attester entities have been compromised.

-An attacker who is able to tamper with handles can potentially lock all the participants in a certain epoch of choice for ever, effectively freezing time.
+An attacker who is able to tamper with epoch IDs can potentially lock all the participants in a certain epoch of choice for ever, effectively freezing time.
 This is problematic since it destroys the ability to ascertain freshness of Evidence and Attestation Results.